 I am sure he gave me the expected proper greeting when we were introduced, but I don’t remember much of anything else about him except how Belean danced around him, catering to his every whim, trying to keep him from popping a cork.
 This did not sit well with my mother-in-law, who told her, “Let him wait on his damn self!”

 Another memory from that visit comes to mind.
 David and my sister, Denise, didn’t waste any time connecting with each other.
 One day, with everyone gathered here, they decided to take a walk to the nearby creek.
-When his parents found both missing, they went into full spaz-out mode, hollering the young couples’ names, thinking the worst.
+When his parents found both missing, they went into full freak-out mode, hollering the young couples’ names, thinking the worst.

 Before long, either due to hearing all the commotion or of their own volition, the young couple returned, unharmed.